Skip to main content

 We expected most users to choose Digital ID since it offered fuller access to services.
 In testing, users reached for email sign-in first.
 It felt more familiar and less risky.

 The problem was that both options sat side by side with no indication of what each unlocked.
 Users assumed they were equal.
-Rather than pushing users toward Digital ID, we redesigned the sign-in screen with clear callouts explaining what additional access Digital ID would provide.
-We also worked with content designers to create help articles that walked users through the difference.
+Rather than pushing users toward Digital ID, we redesigned the sign-in screen with clear callouts explaining what additional access it would unlock.
+We also worked with content designers on help articles that walked users through the difference.

 Email sign-in interface with Digital ID callout